QuantiFERON Test information

 No, and fasting is not required.

 It depends on your insurance.
-Some insurance plans cover it while other people order QuantiFERON testing online.
-If you need help, we would recommend ordering through Accesa Labs:
+Some insurance plans cover it while other people order the QuantiFERON test online.

 We hope that you found our QuantiFERON test information helpful.